 Dialogue with European Political Institutions

-- Meetings with the presidency of the Council of the EU.
-CEC brings representatives from local churches into direct dialogue with the EU through these meetings.
+- Meetings with the presidency of the Council of the EU, involving our member churches at the national level

-- Ad-hoc meetings, workshops, and conferences with participation from church representatives and experts, and representatives of political institutions (e.g., religious freedom, climate change, divestment in fossil fuels)
+- Ad-hoc meetings, workshops, and conferences with participation from church representatives and experts

 15 May, 2018